From broken dreams to the World Cup

 "People would say to 'aren't you that girl who throws the javelin?', she recalls.

 Brits spent time with psychiatrists, but continued to fall.
-Suicidal thoughts entered her head.
+Suicidal thoughts entered her head on how she might end her life.
+"Luckily, nothing planned out," she said.

-"I wanted it to be quick and easy," she says.
-"I'd heard of people who had tried to shoot themselves, but missed and were left with deformities.

-"I measured things.
-I thought of hanging myself, but I was too tall for the cupboard.
-Luckily, nothing planned out."

 Throughout this time, Brits had cricket, which she says was for "socialising and having fun".
 Only when she confronted the javelin again, in January 2018, did she start to turn her life around.